denoise/MD2Quote/DEVELOPMENT.md

 - [ ] Open existing `.md` file
 - [ ] Save file
 - [ ] Export PDF
-- [ ] Switch profiles
+- [ ] Switch templates
 - [ ] Generate quotation number
-- [ ] Edit template and verify preview updates
+- [ ] Edit layout and verify preview updates
 - [ ] Test LLM generation (if API key configured)
-- [ ] Import/Export profile
+- [ ] Import/Export template

 ---

 ## Troubleshooting

-### Template Changes Not Appearing
+### Layout Changes Not Appearing

-In development, templates load from `./templates/`.
+In development, layouts load from `./templates/`.
 If changes aren't appearing:

 1. Check you're editing files in the source `./templates/` directory
 2. Force a preview refresh with `⌘+R`
-3. Verify the preset is using the expected template
+3. Verify the template is using the expected layout

 ### LLM Not Working